 Have you ever wondered if ________ is normal?
 I get asked this question a lot!
-We spend a lot of time talking about disease, illness, and symptoms, but what about defining what “normal” is?
+Within the areas of women’s health, we spend a lot of time talking about disease, illness, and symptoms, but what about defining what “normal” is?
 What about your menstrual cycle, bowel movements, and nutrition?
 Keep in mind that we are all different.
 What is normal for one person, may not be normal for another.
 It also comes down to what you are willing to put up with.
 Some women have a very strong pain tolerance and will just ‘deal’ with it, while others will spend hours on google searching for a cure.

 Stress is a normal part of life, we all have it.
 The difference is the ways we manage the stress and how it affects us.
 Exercise, yoga, reading a book, spending time with loved ones, and meditation are just a few things people can do to relieve stress.
 Stress can often come with anxiety and/or depression which brings us into that “abnormal” category and can be treated with homeopathy.

 A normal cycle is 21 – 35 days and will last between 3-7 days.
 Cycles are measured from the first day of your menses to the first day of your menses the next month.
 This might change if you are on certain types of hormonal contraceptives.